Jermiah Braswell Arrested Saturday on Alleged OVI Charges

 Braswell was acquired by the Cardinals after the conclusion of the NFL Draft in late April as an undrafted free agent.
 According to Spotrac, he agreed to a three-year, $2,288,000 deal, with just $3,000 guaranteed.

-It was reported that police in Put-in-Bay said witnesses reported that the car was accelerating at high speeds before driving through a grassy patch and off the road into the body of water.
+Police said witnesses saw the car accelerating at high speeds before driving through a grassy patch and off the road into the body of water.
 Witnesses also reportedly claim that Braswell, who was found in the driver's seat, was still attempting to operate the vehicle and drive it forward.

 According to the police report from the incident, Braswell had slurred speech and was unable to explain how or why his car got into the water.
 He was reportedly found on a breath test to have a blood alcohol content (BAC) above the legal Ohio state limit of 0.08.